KarolinaMikiciuk/social_media_app/README.md

 * Adding friends: sending and accepting friendship requests
 * Viewing your friends and friendship requests
 * Removing friends and blocking users
+* Creating, viewing, updating and removing posts
-* Creating, viewing and liking posts of your friends
+* Liking and disliking the posts of your friends
+  * removing likes and dislikes

 ## CLONING THE PROJECT